dulnan/nuxt-graphql-middleware/docs/configuration/module.md

 [Check out `@graphql-codegen/typescript-operations` for all available options](https://www.the-guild.dev/graphql/codegen/plugins/typescript/typescript-operations)

-## outputDocuments: boolean
+## outputDocuments: boolean | string

 Output the compiled documents to disk.
-Path is
+If boolean then path is
 $buildDir/nuxt-graphql-middleware/documents, usually
-`/.nuxt/nuxt-graphql-middleware/documents`.
+`/.nuxt/nuxt-graphql-middleware/documents` else we use `outputDocuments` as the path.

 ### default